medonimario/BENDR/README.md

 # BENDR
 *BERT-inspired Neural Data Representations*

-This repository is an builds on the BENDR repository by Anders G. Madsen, which is itself a more user-friendly extension of the original BENDR repository described in:
+This repository builds on the BENDR repository by Anders G. Madsen, which is itself a more user-friendly extension of the original BENDR repository described in:

 [BENDR: using transformers and a contrastive self-supervised learning task to learn from massive amounts of EEG data](https://arxiv.org/pdf/2101.12037.pdf)